aish11/UniversalStyleTransfer/README.md

 # UniversalStyleTransfer
 Universal Style Transfer via Feature Transforms using TensorFlow

-The paper published by Li et al named “Universal Style Transfer via Feature Transforms” (https://arxiv.org/pdf/1705.08086.pdf) is implemented using TensorFlow.
+We have implemented the paper published by Li et al named “Universal Style Transfer via Feature Transforms” (https://arxiv.org/pdf/1705.08086.pdf) using TensorFlow.

 The entire project is based on an auto-encoder trained model that allows rebuilding the output image from intermediate layers of already trained VGG19 image classification net.